 Khana Khazana: proudly determined not to verify what we sell is vegetarian.

 Also it isn’t just blackmail he is making accusations of.
 It’s also a vendetta he states.
 And how about the line about standing against violence of any kind?
 This man runs three restaurants based on selling meat.
 Perhaps he has certification that all the dead animals he sells died of natural causes?

 He did though clearly state any reviews in public forums would be responded to.
 Sounds good.
-So as well as happycow.net Mr Shukla has been emailed links to these reviews of his restaurant on:-
+So Mr Shukla has been emailed links to these further reviews of his restaurant on:-

 The Facebook page above is an independent page.
 Two Facebook pages appear owned by the restaurant themselves.
 The moderators of these two Facebook pages have blocked the critical review being added to each of these two pages.
 The review added to the independent Khana Khazana facebook page has yet to be replied to by Mr Shukla nor anyone else.
-Similarly despite their claim they would do so they have not yet replied to the reviews on Trip Advisor or happycow.net.
+Similarly despite their claim they would do so they have not yet replied to the online reviews.

 Shivein Shukla has not replied since 19th January 2016 to emails asking he tackles this issue.
 From the subsequent actions he has taken with others to try to stop this negative press being published about his business it is clear he has seen the emails sent to him.